Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Casa do Arco, Bemposta on day thirteen of the Camino PortuguésCasa do Arco, Bemposta

-On the north side of Besteiros, the Wy crosses the railroad tracks again, and takes the first right, shown below right, and an immediate second right, onto the Rua da Estrada Real.
+On the north side of Besteiros, the Way crosses the railroad tracks again, and takes the first right, shown below, and an immediate second right, onto the Rua da Estrada Real.
+Back on the Royal Road.

 We walked on for about one kilometer along the Rua de Estrada Real, staying on this road through bends, continuing on it as it becomes a divided highway after about 10 kilometers into the day, and eventually crossing over the N224 highway on a bridge.
 After the bridge, at the bottom of the hill, the Camino turns right onto the Rua Monte D'Além.